 Reach Out To A Criminal Defense Attorney

-A criminal defense attorney should be your first stop after an accusation or charge of drug possession or distribution.
+An experienced Fairfax criminal defense attorney should be your first stop after an accusation or charge of drug possession or distribution.
 The Law Offices of Kermit A. Monge would be happy to fight for you and provide you with the best possible outcome in your case, given the totality of the evidence both for and against you.
-Reach out to discuss your situation by calling us at 571.559.7229 or requesting a consultation online.